zng-ui/zng/TODO/_current.md

     - Method(s) in the args with velocity.
     - Returns a target value and time for linear interp.

-* Implement `TOUCH_PAN_EVENT`.
-    - One finger translate.
-    - Needs to wait for the tap distance.
-    - Can we integrate this in the TOUCH_TRANSFORM_EVENT.

 * Implement `TapMode`?
     - Like `ClickMode`.
     - We want the same gesture in combo box of clicking and dragging to the option.